ccny-physics-sims/ccny-physics-sims.github.io/about.md

 permalink: /about/
 navigation_weight: 1
 order: 6
+excerpt: About the Physics Sims
 ---

 Welcome to the Science Sims at CCNY.
 We build modern simulations to illustrate scientific principles.
+Most of the sims available are physics related.
+However, we are currently working on expanding the offerings to other disciplines.

 The goal of this project is twofold: